FIBA Europe Coaching Certificate

 FECC 2023-2025 – Registrations in January 2023 through the National Federations

 What is the FECC?

-The FIBA Europe Coaching Certificate programme was created in order to enhance the knowledge of European basketball coaches in the area of the development of young talent.
-This programme, focusing mainly on the development of fundamentals, is not aimed at the basic level coaches but at those who already possess a reasonable knowledge in this area.
+The FIBA Europe Coaching Certificate program was created in order to enhance the knowledge of European basketball coaches in the area of the development of young talent.
+This program, focusing mainly on the development of fundamentals, is not aimed at the basic level coaches but at those who already possess a reasonable knowledge in this area.

 Who can participate in the FECC?